 You just finished the hard part.

 You can frame problems, argue choices, read cues, and now time them so they hit.
-That isn't luck.
-That's control.
+That is control, not just luck.

-You're not decorating.
-You're directing and feeling on purpose.
+You're directing and feeling with purpose.
 Function with teeth.

 One more piece to lock in the foundation.
 Even perfect timing fails if no one remembers you.
 Up next: Differentiation, Distinctions, and Intersections.
 You've built the argument.
-Now let's sharpen the edge
+Now let's sharpen those teeth.